Computing Periods of Hypersurfaces: Examples

 \subsection{A cubic threefold}

 Degree three hypersurfaces are typically favorable for our algorithm, since the Griffiths--Dwork reductions are easy to perform.
-Indeed, the periods of sparse cubics are almost always quickly computed even if their defining polynomial is very different from a Fermat type polynomial.
+Indeed, the periods of a sparse cubic are almost always quickly computed even if the defining polynomial of the cubic is very different from a Fermat type polynomial.

-We will, however, choose a relatively simple cubic threefold so that the computation of its Picard--Fuchs equations are fast.
-Then we will plot the time it takes to compute the periods of this cubic, with respect to the requested degree of precision, from 20 digits up to 1000.
-See Figure \ref{fig:extreme_precision}.
+However, for our demonstration we choose a relatively simple cubic threefold so that the computation of its Picard--Fuchs equations are fast and we can concentrate on the time cost of increasing precision.
+Even though the Picard--Fuchs equations are found quickly, they are not particularly easy to integrate because the singular fibers are not favorably positioned.

 Letting $f_1 = -8x^2w-8y^3+z^3-9zs^2+w^3$ we find the following sequence of hypersurfaces where only one monomial is changed at each step: